MrComboF10/PygameMenus/README.md

 title = Title(title_font, (0, 0, 0), "Main Menu")
 ```
 #### Objects
-title_font - Font of the title (object of PygameFloatObjects)
+title_font - Font of the title (object of PygameFloatObjects).

-(0, 0, 0) - Color of the title font
+(0, 0, 0) - Color of the title font.

-"Main Menu" - Text of the title font
+"Main Menu" - Text of the title font.

 ### Create menu